18 Training Activities and Games: Best Ideas and Examples

 4. Cross-training

-Cross-training or cross-departmental training is the practice of teaching employees the knowledge and expertise that are outside of their core work.
+Cross-training, or cross-departmental training, is the practice of teaching employees the knowledge and expertise that are outside of their core work.
 Instead of specializing in just one job, employees learn how to perform various tasks, making them more versatile.
-Cross-training helps employees realize the other team members’ contribution to company goals and also ensures a seamless workflow when an employee takes a vacation.
+Cross-training helps employees realize the other team members’ contributions to company goals and also ensures a seamless workflow when an employee takes a vacation.
+According to the previously mentioned research, cross-functional training is also one of the most common corporate training practices.

 Such training can be considered a form of ILT when it’s conducted under the guidance of an expert or instructor.
 However, it’s worth mentioning that cross-training can also be conducted through other methods, such as eLearning courses or on-the-job training, depending on the organization’s resources and needs.